 - Provide a good living environment: Goats don’t generally do well in wet environments.
 It’s important to provide your goats with the right shelter that keeps them warm and dry.
 You can consider a three-sided run-in shelter in case a barn isn’t an option.

-- Don’t overcrowd: Learn how many goats per acre to be sure your goats can forage and browse on nutritious pasture.
+- Don’t overcrowd: Learn how many goats per acre and how much space do goats need to be sure your goats can forage and browse on nutritious pasture.

 - Provide routine health check-ups: Any domesticated animal needs to see the vet now and then.
 In many cases, it’s only a matter of deworming and checking for ticks.
 However, for goats, hoof care (trimming) and vaccinations are absolutely important if they are to live a long, pain-free life.